statengeneraal/laws-markdown/README.md

 This repository is connected to [Open State](http://openstate.eu/), a Dutch organization that promotes open data and the [Leibniz Center for Law](http://www.leibnizcenter.org/), a research group in the University of Amsterdam which operates at the intersection of artificial intelligence and law.

+This project was part of an internship at Leibniz Center for Law.
+Read the internship report [here](http://leibniz-internship-report.herokuapp.com/).

 Inquiries go to maartenhoedjes@gmail.com.

-This project was partn of an internship at Leibniz Center for Law.
-Read the internship report [here](http://leibniz-internship-report.herokuapp.com/).